 Or New York or London, for that matter.

 What he doesn't know is that clouds in higher altitude areas tend to form closer to the ground.
 This fact is unsurprising considering the increased proximity between the ground and sky at such heights.
 As a result the clouds are far denser; when close to the sky, water vapor doesn't have as far to rise.
 So the clouds can't spread out into the smaller, sparser clouds that are characteristic of lower altitude areas, such as most cities, which tend to cluster around bodies of water.

 To be honest, Yamato himself doesn't give a damn about all this, he's no meteorologist after all, but it lends us a clue.
 A clue as to exactly where Yamato's train is headed, even if it gives us no insights as to why he's on it in the first place.

-Still mesmerized by the clouds, slowly seeping pink and orange at the bottom edge where the sun has begun to set, reflecting yellow light on the tips of the mountains, he almost doesn't hear the next announcement.
+Still mesmerized by the clouds, slowly seeping pink and orange at the bottom edge where the sun has begun to set, reflecting yellow light onto the tips of the mountains, he almost doesn't hear the next announcement.